 How To Find Leaks in the Vinyl Liner

-If you have already carefully checked all of your pool equipment for leaks and have not detected anything, then it is time to move on to checking the liner itself.
+If you have already carefully checked all of your pool equipment for leaks and have not detected anything, it is time to move on to checking the liner itself.
 This is a more complicated task, and there are a few different methods that I would recommend for finding the location of a leak in your pool.
 I recommend contacting a pool professional if you are uncomfortable with the process.

 Check the Area Around the Pool

 The region around your above ground pool may signal where the leakage is happening.
 You may find a puddle forming under a profuse leak, or the area may be damp in a less severe leak.
-If you still cannot pinpoint the exact location of the leak, not to worry.
+If you still cannot pinpoint the exact location of the leak, don’t worry.
 I have a few easy methods that can help.

 Step one: Use a bucket to detect a leak